jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

   + other entities
 ```

-"Who" is about, like, data or entities.
+"Who" is about data or entities.
 These are the things that our
 abstractions are going to be connected to eventually, depending on how
 your technology works.
 You want to build components up from
 subcomponents in a sort of direct injection style.
-You do not want
+You do not want to
-to, like, hardwire what the subcomponents are.
-You want to, as much
+hardwire what the subcomponents are.
+You want to, as much as
-as possible, take them as arguments because that is going to give you
+possible, take them as arguments because that is going to give you
 more programmatic flexibility in how you build things.

 You should have probably many more subcomponents than you have.
 So